blended-zio/blended-zio-site/content/docs/blended_container.md

 If containers of the same type are identical in terms of their libraries and configuration files and only differ within their environment variables, it is very easy to automate the deployment by different means:

 * [Docker](https://www.docker.com/) images can be defined around the deployment archive and the environment variables are the configuration points to instantiate a docker container.
-* A [Kubernetes](https://kubernetes.io/) deployment consisting of several _blended containers_ - potentially of different types can be defined on top og the docker images simply by templating the injection of the environmant variables.
+* A [Kubernetes](https://kubernetes.io/) deployment consisting of several _blended containers_ - potentially of different types can be defined on top og the docker images simply by templating the injection of the environment variables.
-* Deployment to physical machines can be realized by tools such as [Ansible](https://www.ansible.com/) simply by extracting the deployment archive to the target machine and then use a templatng mechanism to create a script exposing the required environment variables.
+* Deployment to physical machines can be realized by tools such as [Ansible](https://www.ansible.com/) simply by extracting the deployment archive to the target machine and then use a templating mechanism to create a script exposing the required environment variables.

 The creation of docker images can and should be automated within the build environment.